 • Stability patches and feature additions

-If you’re upgrading CPUs later, always check if a BIOS update is required—or your board might greet your shiny new CPU with complete silence… or, in the case of a few ASRock boards and a poor 9800X3D, a puff of magic smoke and a heartfelt goodbye
+If you’re upgrading CPUs later, always check if a BIOS update is required—or your board might greet your shiny new CPU with complete silence… or, in the case of a few ASRock boards and the 9800X3D, permanent damage

 4.1.2 USB BIOS Flashback & Dual BIOS